frvaillant/EntityToExcel/readme.md

 ```

 - **Add a dropdown value selector**
-if you want to add choices to fill cells, you cann add a list parameter as above
+if you want to add choices to fill cells, you can add a list parameter as below
 ```php
     /**
      * @EtEx(list={"1", "0"}, defaultValue="0")